z4gon/fire-vfx-unity/README.md

     1. in the **Lit Quad Output** node
         1. Enable "Use Normal Map".
         1. Set the normal map.
+        1. If the VFX has [an unusual green tint](https://helloarduino.tistory.com/entry/The-green-tint-issue-in-VFX-graph), then you need to create a new diffussion profile asset and set it to the **Lit Quad Output** node.
     1. Add a point light at the bottom of the VFX to make the normal maps more noticeable.

 1. **Sparks Effect**